marcinkuzminski/rhodecode/docs/installation.rst

 ``RhodeCode`` is written entirely in Python, but in order to use it's full potential there are some third-party requirements.
-When RhodeCode is used together with celery You have to install some kind of message broker, recommended one is rabbitmq_ to make the async tasks work.
+When RhodeCode is used together with celery_ You have to install some kind of message broker, recommended one is rabbitmq_ to make the async tasks work.

 Of course RhodeCode works in sync mode also, then You don't have to install any third party apps.
 Celery_ will give You large speed improvement when using many big repositories.
-If You plan to use it for 2 or 3 small repositories, it will work just fine without celery running.
+If You plan to use it for 5 or 10 small repositories, it will work just fine without celery running.

 After You decide to Run it with celery make sure You run celeryd and